-- Caerus Consulting (a global risk management and advisory consulting firm) and its clients (including financial, automotive, and energy companies) - Lyon Corporation (a financial services holding company) - Simple Life Insurance Company (SLIC) - AHA Health (a health insurance company) - Helios (a non-U.S. insurance company) - Various other companies that are potential partners or acquisition candidates
+- Caerus Consulting (a global risk management and advisory consulting firm) and its clients (including financial, automotive, and energy companies)

-The case study is organized into sections.
+- Lyon Corporation (a financial services holding company)

+- Simple Life Insurance Company (SLIC)

+- AHA Health (a health insurance company)

+- Pryde P&C (a general insurance company)

+- Helios (a non-U.S. insurance company)

+- Various other companies that are potential partners or acquisition candidates

 Candidates are responsible for reviewing all of the material in the case study.